Alex Call Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 24th-ranked team ERA among all league pitching staffs (4.95).
+- The Diamondbacks' 4.89 team ERA ranks 24th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 39 total home runs at a rate of 1.3 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to surrender 42 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Kelly makes the start for the Diamondbacks, his seventh of the season.
-He is 2-3 with a 3.62 ERA and 30 strikeouts in 32 1/3 innings pitched.
+- Nelson (1-2) gets the starting nod for the Diamondbacks in his seventh start of the season.
+He's put together a 6.39 ERA in 31 2/3 innings pitched, with 19 strikeouts.

-- The right-hander's last time out was on Saturday, April 29 against the Colorado Rockies, when he threw six innings, surrendering one earned run while giving up six hits.
+- His last time out came on Sunday against the Colorado Rockies, when the right-hander went four innings, surrendering six earned runs while allowing nine hits.

+- The 25-year-old has a 6.39 ERA and 5.5 strikeouts per nine innings in six games this season, while allowing a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.